 “In actuality, the percentage of assets in equities should decline right before retirement, when an individual is in the retirement red zone, to protect individuals from sequence of returns risk,” he said.
 “Given other asset holdings, it might be appropriate for many investors to then increase equity holdings as they age.”
 Know the difference between investing in stocks and in bonds so you choose the best investments for your situation.

 25. You Can Get 12 Percent Annual Returns in the Market

-The return to an investor who holds an index fund tracking the S&P 500 or other investments will vary based on what portion of time he actually holds those investments for.
+The return to an investor who holds an index fund tracking the S&P 500 or other investments will vary based on what portion of the time he actually holds those investments for.
 Long-term average returns are deceiving and too often used to sell mutual funds and other investment vehicles.
 Instead, investors need to look behind any claims of outsized returns to fully understand what occurred and what it means.